Zip up your hoodie and grab your pumpkin spice latte because it’s finally time for fall in Seattle!

 You gotta love salmon if you live in Seattle.
 From June through November, you can go to the Ballard Locks (for free!) to watch the salmon migrating at the fish ladder.
 The best time to go in the fall is the last two weeks of September.

-One Seattleite said they love to go to Remlinger Farms in the fall for their pie.
+Multiple Seattleites said they love to go to Remlinger Farms in the fall for their pie, carnival rides, and more.
 If that’s too far from the city for you, check out our guide to the many Seattle farmers markets.

 Just because we live in a city doesn’t mean we can’t experience the wholesome fun of a fall corn maze!
 One good place to go is the aforementioned Bob’s Corn and Pumpkin Farm.